 Let’s take a quick start-to-finish tour of the cause and effect of some common green coffee flaws.
 The pictures you see below were meticulously collected and cataloged by our QC and Certifications Specialist Rosi Quiñones and documented by our Creative Director Evan Gilman.

 Additionally, one tends to find more quakers in coffees that are dried in the cherry (aka ‘natural’ or dry-process) as opposed to those which are depulped, fermented, and washed prior to drying in parchment.
-Some may argue this is a testament to the success of the washing process removing “floaters” from high grade coffee.
-Equally as likely is that high value washed coffees tend to have better ripe cherry selection, to begin with, than their lower valued counterparts which are minimally processed and dried in the fruit.
+Some may argue this is a testament to the success of the washing process removing “floaters” from high-grade coffee.
+Equally as likely is that high-value washed coffees tend to have the better ripe cherry selection, to begin with, than their lower-valued counterparts which are minimally processed and dried in the fruit?

 Oh, and there’s another point of confusion for graders: quakers are only identifiable once the coffee has been roasted, and not all green coffee identified as an underripe may result in a quaker.
 Conversely not all quakers may be readily identifiable as underripe in prepped exportable green coffee.
-To this effect, CQI and SCAA differ in their approach to the problem: SCAA recognizes underripes as an allowable secondary defect in small quantities, but CQI defines specialty coffee with zero-tolerance for quakers.
+To this effect, CQI and SCAA differ in their approach to the problem: SCAA recognizes underripe as an allowable secondary defect in small quantities, but CQI defines specialty coffee with zero tolerance for quakers.